 Reading Time: 4 minutes

-Objective and Scope of the provision
+Objective and Scope of Section 138 of the Negotiable Instruments Act

 The objective of S. 138 of NI Act is to promote credibility of payments done through cheque and to ensure effective banking operations.
 The objective of NI Act is to make special provisions that assure strict liability in cases of offences related to negotiable instruments.
 This provision aims at simplifying commercial transactions by providing sanctity to cheques and also shields payee by punishing drawer who never intended to honor the cheque.